 years of scrupulous research and experimentation; think of this as the process

-experimentation.
-HIV Cure Foundation matches philanthropic contributions to
+for “moving the needle” forward.
+HIV Cure Foundation matches philanthropic

-fund the innovations that continue to build on decades of progress towards
+contributions to fund innovations that build on decades of progress towards

 this study works

 does this trial mean for an individual infected with HIV?

 are we asking for your financial commitment?

 HIV Cure Foundation is currently reviewing several promising research trials; the American Gene project is the first to receive a funding grant.
 Their Phase 1 human clinical trial just began and will cost upwards of $2.7 million.
 The treatment fees associated with a single patient are $150,000.
 This will possibly cure one patient by extracting, genetically modifying and reinfusing their HIV-specific cells!
 As more patients are introduced into the study, the cost will decrease incrementally per participant Your gift today can help us move the needle for a potential cure.

 #theHIVCure is on the horizon, we invite you to give generously today:

 • any portion of one patient’s clinical trial ($500...$2,500...$25,000...any amount)